AI & Agents

 Pros:

-• Meets employees and managers where they already are.
+• Meets employees and managers where they already work.

 Cons:

-• Can become noisy if notification rules aren't tuned.
+• Can become noisy if notification rules aren't tuned carefully.

-• Message retention policies must be managed carefully.
+• Message retention policies must be managed per your data governance requirements.

 How to Choose the Right OpenClaw Tools